epfl-dlab/cr5-lib/README.md

 # Cr5 Library

 This project implements a memory efficient Cr5 library.
-[Cr5](https://github.com/epfl-dlab/Cr5) provides cross-lingual document embedding and typically, it can support embedding documents from up to 28 different languages into a common vector space.
+[Cr5](https://github.com/epfl-dlab/Cr5) provides cross-lingual document embedding and typically, it supports embedding documents from up to 28 different languages into a common vector space.

 In addition to the basic usage of Cr5 model, which is to get a document embedding, we support multiple other usages of Cr5 model.
 In summary, usages include:
 - Get a document embedding, based on the model name and the language.
 - Store Cr5 models into a local database instance.
 In our case, we use [LevelDB](https://github.com/google/leveldb).
 This allows the user to use Cr5 models in an "off-line" mode, without the need to load model files in memory.
 - Create search indexes for a corpus of documents.
 Thus, the user can find out the most similar document in the corpus given a query document.
-Cr5 supports two flavors, either on-disk or in-memory.
+Cr5 supports two flavors of such search indexes, either on-disk or in-memory.
 In both cases, Cr5 uses [faiss](https://github.com/facebookresearch/faiss).
   - On-disk indexes help reduce the memory usage when searching for similar vectors in the search space.
 In addition, on-disk indexes uses inverted file (IVF) which performs approximate search.
   - In-memory indexes return the exact results.
 However, using in-memory indexes will consume much memory space, given that the corpus is huge.
 - Search with indexes.
 Likewise, searching supports both in-memory mode and on-disk mode.
 With the on-disk indexes, searching in huge search space costs relatively minimal memory usage.